ajstensland/slyther/README.md

 # Start client in another terminal
 ./slyther
 ```

-**If you notice that I'm making a severe mistake** with the security of this program, **please let me know**.
-This has been purely a learning experience for me, and if you can provide more lessons for me to learn about this topic, please let me know!

 ## Protocol
 Given that Alice (A) wants to send Bob (B) a message through slyther, three steps take place.
 Slyther uses a mixture of RSA with OAEP and AES-128-EAX to encrypt messages, and SHA512 hashes (with RSA) for digital signatures.